wembley00t/surfs_up/README.md

 ## Summary

-In summary, there are 72,458 roles that will need to be filled as the "silver tsunami" begins to impact the organization.
-There does not appear to be enough employees ready to step into these roles based on the mentorship analysis showing only 1,549 eligible for the program.
+In summary, the data shows that December is slightly cooler than June which is to be expected given the time of year.
+However, the data also shows the temperature in the 25th percentile for June is 73 degrees compared to 69 for December.
+While December may have some cooler days, the overall trends do not vary significantly.
+The business plan should reflect lower volume for December based on temperature changes to be conservative.

-Two additional queries to provide more insight into the "silver tsunami" are shown below.
+Two additional queries to provide more insight into the weather for June and December show precipitation data for each month.

-The first query is to identify the number of employees retiring in the first year or 1952.
+The queries are highlighted below.

 ![June Additional Query](https://user-images.githubusercontent.com/100876517/169728215-7df98802-4f13-4a2b-8698-71e272e6bd56.png)